Summary

 - Vomiting, poor feeding, epigastric discomfort

-- Treatment: Resolves with effective treatment of GERD
+- Treatment: treatment of GERD

 The differential diagnoses listed here are not exhaustive.